CortexFlow/CortexBrain/README.md

 - moving and testing all the models
 - creating examples
 - writing documentation
+- expanding actual features
+- creating new frameworks
+- integrating big data analysis tools

 # CortexBrain

 Copyright (c) 2024

-- Author: Tettamanti Lorenzo,Lorenzo Bradanini
+- Author: Tettamanti Lorenzo, Lorenzo Bradanini
 - Contact: <lorenzotettamanti5@gmail.com>/<lorenzolollobrada@gmail.com>
 ![Auto Assign](https://github.com/CortexFlow/CortexBrain/actions/workflows/auto-assign.yml/badge.svg)
 ![CortexFlow Logo](banner.png)

 ## What is CortexBrain?

-CortexBrain is a data simulation framework developed by CortexFlow, designed to simplify the simulation of IoT devices.
-Our goal is to model various IoT sensor properties, including smart lights, accelerometers, gyroscopes, and temperature sensors.
-With CortexBrain, you can simulate IoT sensors, place them on a geolocalized map, monitor key metrics, and simulate specific scenarios.
+CortexBrain is a cutting-edge data simulation and big data analysis framework developed by CortexFlow, designed to simplify the simulation and analysis of IoT (Internet of Things) devices.
+CortexBrain enables you to model and train various IoT sensor properties, including smart lights, accelerometers, gyroscopes, and temperature sensors.
+With CortexBrain, you can simulate IoT sensors, position them on a geolocalized map, monitor key metrics, and simulate specific scenarios.

 # Features